How to get preapproved for an auto loan and gain negotiation power

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-When it comes to vehicle financing, you want to do all you can to control negotiations.
-One way to have an edge when purchasing a vehicle is to apply for auto loan preapproval.
+When you’re financing a vehicle, you want to do all you can to control negotiations.
+Applying for auto loan preapproval is one way to have an edge when purchasing a vehicle.
 Taking this step means that a potential lender has looked at your credit history, application and required documentation and is willing to give you a formal loan offer of a specific amount.

 This is different from prequalification, though the terms are sometimes used interchangeably.
 When you prequalify for a loan, the lender only does a soft credit check, and approval isn’t guaranteed until you submit the full application.